bootdotdev/blog/content/javascript/html-css-javascript.md

 A quote from [this art](https://ischool.syr.edu/why-html-is-not-a-programming-language/#:~:text=HTML%20is%20used%20for%20structural,web%20page%2C%20not%20functional%20ones.&text=Programming%20languages%20have%20functional%20purposes,HTML%20contains%20no%20programming%20logic.)[i](https://ischool.syr.edu/why-html-is-not-a-programming-language/#:~:text=HTML%20is%20used%20for%20structural,web%20page%2C%20not%20functional%20ones.&text=Programming%20languages%20have%20functional%20purposes,HTML%20contains%20no%20programming%20logic.)[cle](https://ischool.syr.edu/why-html-is-not-a-programming-language/#:~:text=HTML%20is%20used%20for%20structural,web%20page%2C%20not%20functional%20ones.&text=Programming%20languages%20have%20functional%20purposes,HTML%20contains%20no%20programming%20logic.) on the Syracuse University School of Information Studies elaborates:

 > "Programming languages have functional purposes.
-HTML, as a markup language doesn’t really “do” anything in the sense that a programming language does.
+HTML, as a markup language doesn’t really "do" anything in the sense that a programming language does.
 HTML contains no programming logic."

 Therefore, without programming logic, some do not consider it a programming language.
 Nevertheless, when you write in HTML you are still coding, and HTML5 brings a wealth of new extras like geolocation and multimedia to web page design, so HTML’s importance shouldn’t be questioned, whether you agree or disagree with it being a programming language.